 Looker stores content in folders; users can organize content in folders with subfolders.
 Access to folders and subfolders is granted through access levels.
 Only users with the appropriate access level can create subfolders, assign access, or make changes to shared folders.

-Be careful when organizing Spaces, as the changes will affect all users who have access to the Space.
-This can even be an issue for your personal Space if other users are accessing Looks and dashboards in your Space.
+Be careful when organizing folders.
+Changes can affect all users who have access to each folder, including your personal folder if other users have access to Looks and dashboards from your folder.

-View: With this access level, a user can see that the Space exists and be able to see the Looks and dashboards inside it.
+View — The user or group can see the folder and view the Looks and dashboards inside it.

 Click the gear icon and choose the Manage Access option:

 If you are not allowed to change access levels, you cannot manage the folder.
 Your screen will look like this:

 If an Add group or user field appears, then you can manage the folder:

 If the folder is a subfolder, Looker shows whether this folder currently inherits its access-level settings from its parent.

 If you want to customize access-level settings for a particular set of users and groups, you can add those users and groups to a list and manage each of them individually.